Zain-Lam/Obsidian/6 - full notes/logical truths.md

 TD: YEAR1::TERM2::PH136 Logic 1
 Q: When is a sentence a logical truth?
+?
-A: _iff_ it is true in every possible situation
+A:_iff_ it is true in every possible situation
 <!--ID: 1737823991969-->